 rates from a homosexual orientation to a heterosexual orientation is very poor.
 However, they seem to

-indicate that somewhere between 0% and 1% of persons are successful.
-However, a much larger percentage decide to remain sexually
+indicate that somewhere between 0% and 1% of reparative therapy clients are successful.
+However, a much larger percentage remain with an unchanged homosexual orientation but decide to remain sexually

 The church's teachings could conceivably be altered at any time, as the LDS church believes

 in continual revelation from God.
 In the past, they have been able to adapt to two major